sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_runtime_setup.md

 (target_pd_runtime_setup_passing_arguments)=
 ## Passing Arguments to the PD
 All arguments are passed to PDs as strings and are written on the stack, except for guest-OS PDs.
 The `pd_creation` module takes word arguments and converts them into strings.
-This is primarily because all our PDs are currently spawned programatically, and word arguments are more practical.
+This is primarily because all our PDs are currently spawned programmatically, and word arguments are more practical.

 ### Stack Layout for C runtime setup
 ```{image} ../figures/stack_layout_full.jpg